-Parameter p2 Label Range (Default) Notes DET1.SEQ.DIT Integration time 03600 (10) Individual integration time (DIT) in seconds for the science targets DET1.NDIT Number of DITs 1100 (1) Number of DITs to average before writing the data to the disk.
-SEQ.DET1.DIT Option long sky exposure/Time 03600 (0) Exposure time for a long exposure on sky (if = 0 then no additional sky exposure, if \neq 0, additional exposure with this specified duration will be executed at the end of template) SEQ.DITHER.ALPHA DITHER pattern in ALPHA -100100 NO DEFAULT Dither pattern within the IFU in RA.
-Expressed in arcsec and always referred to the initial position.
-See Section 3.4.6 for details.
-SEQ.DITHER.DELTA DITHER pattern in DELTA -100100 NO DEFAULT Dither pattern within the IFU in Dec.
-Expressed in arcsec and always referred to the initial position.
-See Section 3.4.6 for details.
-SEQ.SKYOBS.FREQ Sky will be observed every X science exposures 0100 (0) Frequency of sky exposure .
-See Section 3.4.5 for details (e.g. 0 - no sky exposures, 1 - sky after every science exposure, etc.) SEQ.NCYCLES NCYCLES 1999 (1) Number of repetitions of the complete DITHER pattern including sky, as defined by SEQ.DITHER.ALPHA, SEQ.DITHER.DELTA, and SEQ.SKYOBS.FREQ.
-The optional long sky exposure will be taken once all cycles are finished the normal sky exposures can be repeated NCYCLES times.
+Parameter p2 Label Range (Default) Notes

+DET1.SEQ.DIT Integration 03600(10) Individual integration time

+time (DIT) in seconds for the

+science targets

+DET1.NDIT Number 1100(1) Number of DITs to average be-

+of DITs fore writing the data to the

+disk.

+SEQ.DET1.DIT Option long sky 03600(0) Exposure time for a long expo-

+exposure/Time sure on sky (if $= 0$ then no ad-

+ditional sky exposure, if $\neq 0$,

+additional exposure with this

+specified duration will be exe- cuted at the end of template)

+SEQ.DITHER.ALPHA DITHER pat- -100100 Dither pattern within the IFU

+JEQ.DITTEN.ALITIA tern in ALPHA NO DEFAULT in RA.
+Expressed in arcsec and

+always referred to the initial

+position.
+See Section 3.4.6 for

+details.

+SEQ.DITHER.DELTA DITHER pat- -100100 Dither pattern within the IFU

+tern in DELTA NO DEFAULT in Dec.
+Expressed in arcsec

+and always referred to the ini-

+tial position.
+See Section 3.4.6

+for details.

+SEQ.SKYOBS.FREQ Sky 0100 (0) Frequency of sky exposure .

+will be observed See Section 3.4.5 for details

+every X science (e.g. 0 - no sky exposures, 1

+exposures - sky after every science expo-

+sure, etc.)

+SEQ.NCYCLES NCYCLES 1999(1) Number of repetitions of the

+complete DITHER pattern

+including sky, as defined

+by SEQ.DITHER.ALPHA,

+SEQ.DITHER.DELTA, and SEQ.SKYOBS.FREQ.
+The

+optional long sky exposure

+will be taken once all cycles

+are finished